gitlabhq/gitlab-runner/docs/executors/docker.md

 ## Privileged mode

-The Docker executor supports a number of options that allows fine-tuning of the build container.
+The Docker executor supports several options that allows fine-tuning of the build container.
 One of these options is the [`privileged` mode](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities).

 ### Use Docker-in-Docker with privileged mode

-The configured `privileged` flag is passed to the build container and all services, thus allowing to easily use the Docker-in-Docker approach.
+The configured `privileged` flag is passed to the build container and all services.
+With this flag, you can use the Docker-in-Docker approach.

 First, configure your runner (`config.toml`) to run in `privileged` mode: